Enterprise RAID Controller Recovery

 Every drive managed by an HP Smart Array controller contains a hidden GPT Partition 9 reserved for RAID configuration metadata.
 This partition is not visible to the operating system and is not listed in standard partition management tools.
 The controller reads this partition at boot to determine which drives belong to which logical drive, the stripe size, RAID level, parity rotation pattern, and the order in which drives should be assembled.

 When drives are removed from an HP ProLiant and inserted into a different server or connected to a standard HBA, the operating system sees GPT partitions 1 through 8 (OS data) and partition 9 (HP metadata).
 Attempting to mount or modify partition 9 will corrupt the RAID configuration.
-During recovery, we read partition 9 in raw mode using PC-3000 RAID Edition's HP Smart Array module to extract the metadata without modifying it.
+During recovery, we read partition 9 in raw mode using PC-3000 Portable III's HP Smart Array module to extract the metadata without modifying it.

 - Stripe Size